You are listening to the Sean Hannity Radio Show Podcast.

 Donald Trump deserves the same.

-The party of Pelosi is trying to block every initiative President Trump wants into that backfire.
+The party of Pelosi is trying to block every initiative President Trump wants to institute.

-First of all, we're not going with anybody who says we're going to repeal the Affordable Care Act.
+First of all, we're not working with anybody who says we're going to repeal the Affordable Care Act.

-First of all, if you look at the promises he made on immigration, you have border crossings down by 70 percent.
+First of all, if you look at the promises he made on immigration, you have border crossings down by 70%.

-You look at TPP, one of the first executive orders the the President signed was getting out of TPP.
+You look at TPP, one of the first executive orders the president signed was getting out of TPP.

-You look at ethics, that was one of the uh bullet points you had.
+That was one of the bullet points you had.

-Every employee of the West Wing sign an ethics pledge that said you're not gonna lobby for five years after you leave this place and you're never gonna lobby for a foreign country.
+Every employee of the West Wing signed an ethics pledge that said, you're not going to lobby for five years after you leave this place, and you're never going to lobby for a foreign country.

 Look at Neil Gorsuch, first hundred days.

-But this this idea about major legislation not being passed within the first hundred days.
+And if you just give me one minute, and I won't draw on, but this idea about major legislation not being passed within the first 100 days.

 Barack Obama had a pre-baked stimulus package that started in October of the election year, which was passed in February.